kelseymorsebrown/codeAcademy/docs/react_notes.md

 </tr>
 </table>

-## Effect Hook
+### Effect Hook

 The `useEffect()` hook takes in a function and an array.

+The Effect Hook is all about scheduling when our effect’s code gets executed.

 The function will be executed after the current render process finishes and only if the elements inside the array has changed from the previous render.
 The Event Hook can be used to run side effects (call to an external API, update another state, etc.) or attach event listeners.

 ```javascript
 useEffect(